Page views 245733

 An immortal (here walking on water) has certainly mastered wu wei, living in harmony with the Dao

-First, we ought to take more time for stillness.
-“To the mind that is still,” Lao Tzu said, “the whole universe surrenders.”
-We need to let go of our schedules, worries and complex thoughts for a while and simply experience the world.
-We spend so much time rushing from one place to the next in life, but Lao Tzu reminds us “nature does not hurry, yet everything is accomplished.”
-It is particularly important that we remember that certain things—grieving, growing wiser, developing a new relationship—only happen on their own schedule, like the changing of leaves in the fall or the blossoming of the bulbs we planted months ago.
+The first rule of the way is that we must quieten our consciousness.
+‘To the mind that is still,’ Lao Tzu said, ‘the whole universe surrenders.’
+We need to let go of our schedules, our worries and our complex thoughts and simply open ourselves to raw experience.
+We spend so much time rushing, but Lao Tzu reminds us that ‘nature never hurries, yet everything is accomplished.’
+It is particularly important that we remember that certain things – grieving, growing wiser, developing new relationships – only happen according to their own schedules, like the changing of leaves or the blossoming of bulbs.

 Chinesischer_Maler_des_11._Jahrhunderts_III_001-621x1024